Signs of Success

 Students learn and practice: negotiating; listening; treating others with respect and decency; controlling anger; “using words, not fists.”

-Students learn and practice: how to speak up for themselves and others; leading or facilitating meetings; helping others accept responsibility; leading by example; ability to teach; holding self and others to high standards; making others better at what they do.
+Students learn and practice: speaking up for themselves and others; leading or facilitating meetings; helping others accept responsibility; leading by example; teaching and mentoring others; holding themselves and others to high standards; making others better at what they do.